jawher-soudani/TENZO_UK_SALES_FORECASTING/README.md

 Why it asked for put an other variable with weather ?
 ```

-We put this to show you that the model can be modified to add any varibale you want
+We put this to tell you that the model can be modified to add any varibale you want
 We used count_guest_number for that other varibale just to fill it but count_guest_number is not an external feature !!! be carefull